geb/geb/doc/manual/src/chapters/020-browser.md

 ## The Page

-Browser instances always maintain a _page_ (an object of type `geb.Page`) which is retrievable via the read only property `page`.
+Browser instances maintain a _page_ (an object of type `geb.Page`) that represents the page the browser is at.
+The page instance is retrievable via the read only property `page`.

 The browser uses Groovy's dynamism to delegate any method calls or property accesses that it can't handle to the current page…

     def browser = new Browser("http://myapp.com")
     browser.go("/signup")